 Fiat-backed stablecoins such as Tether and USDC are considered safer than some other stablecoins because they’re backed by reserves of cash or government bonds.

-Perhaps the riskiest type of stablecoin is algorithmic stablecoins like USDD, which rely on market incentives and algorithms to maintain their value, but aren’t backed by real assets.
+Among the riskiest types of stablecoins are algorithmic stablecoins like USDD, which rely on market incentives and algorithms to maintain their value, but aren’t backed by real assets.

 TerraUSD, once the third-largest stablecoin by market cap, is a stark example of the pitfalls of algorithmic stablecoins.
 TerraUSD relied on a complex system of arbitrage and other cryptocurrencies to maintain its 1:1 peg to the U.S. dollar.